 Most skilled nursing companies, like Quality Life Services, participate in Medicaid or Medicare programs.
 Health insurance and Medicare programs are rarely used to cover assisted living costs.

 Even though some long-lasting care insurance plans may cover assisted living costs, most people pay for it out of pocket.
-Medicaid covers assisted living care in some areas, but every state possesses a different set of conditions and coverage, so it’s essential to keep this in mind.
+Medicaid covers assisted living care in some areas, but every state has different conditions and coverage, so it’s essential to remember this.
 Call us today to learn more about your options.

 Get the Right Care at Quality Life Services

 A person’s health directly correlates to their surroundings.
-When you have narrowed your options to assisted living or skilled nursing, take a tour of the selected communities and ask yourself, “Is this where I want to live?”
-Then, consider how much happier you or your loved one may feel spending this time in the comfort of home.
-Lifestyle must be considered when making your choice between assisted living and skilled nursing.
+When you have narrowed your options to assisted living or skilled nursing, tour the selected communities and ask yourself, “Is this where I want to live?”
+Then, consider how much happier you or your loved one may feel spending this time in the comfort of your home.
+Lifestyle must be considered when choosing between assisted living and skilled nursing.

 Quality Life Services offers high-quality skilled nursing services at the most affordable deals to help our customers save money.
 Schedule your appointment to consult us about skilled nursing services today.